UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 | Administrative IT & Larger Loads | P91 Lead-Acid Series, M90S Series | Cost-optimized, scalable, longer runtimes |

-Smart PDUs for School Network Closets
+Smart PDUs for school network closets

-School security infrastructure depends on continuous power for IP security cameras, CCTV systems, NVR/DVR recorders, access-control panels, and monitoring workstations.
+School security depends on continuous power for IP cameras, CCTV, NVR/DVR recorders, access-control panels, and monitoring workstations.
+Xtreme Power UPS systems commonly protect:

 - IP cameras and NVR/DVR recording systems